blond-org/blond_common/README.rst

 * The code can also be used standalone (e.g. to use fitting functions)

-  1. Clone the repository from github or download and extract the zip from here.
+  1. Clone the repository from github or download and extract the zip from here_.

   2. Add the module to your PYTHONPATH